Jeremy Spencer (drummer): Five Finger Death Punch (2005–2018)

 In 2005, Spencer and former U.P.O. bassist Zoltan Bathory formed the heavy metal band Five Finger Death Punch with vocalist Ivan Moody, bassist Matt Snell, and guitarist Caleb Bingham.

 The group recorded its first album in 2006.
 They signed a record deal with Firm Music and on July 10, 2007, released an EP called "Pre-Emptive Strike" from their debut album, The Way of the Fist, followed by the album's lead single, "The Bleeding".
 The album was certified Gold and spawned three Top 10 singles.
-The band's second album, War Is the Answer, debuted at #7 on Billboard Top 200—staying in the Top 100 for 89 weeks and selling over 500,000 units.
-American Capitalist, debuted at #3 on the Billboard Album charts (October 2011) and achieved Gold status (September 2012).
-"Coming Down" is the band's first #1 single (2012).
-In 2013, Five Finger Death Punch released The Wrong Side of Heaven and the Righteous Side of Hell Vol I & II.
-Both volumes debuted at #2 on Billboard's Hot 200 Album Chart.
-The first single, Lift Me Up (with Rob Halford of Judas Priest), reached #1 on the Active Rock Chart and won the Revolver Golden Gods Award for "Song of the Year".
-In 2015, Got Your Six debuted at #1 on the Billboard top album charts.
+The band's second album, War Is the Answer, debuted at No. 7 on Billboard Top 200—staying in the Top 100 for 89 weeks and selling over 500,000 units.
+American Capitalist, debuted at No. 3 on the Billboard Album charts (October 2011) and achieved Gold status (September 2012).
+"Coming Down" is the band's first No. 1 single (2012).
+In 2013, Five Finger Death Punch released The Wrong Side of Heaven and the Righteous Side of Hell, Vol. 1 & 2.
+Both volumes debuted at No. 2 on Billboard's Hot 200 Album Chart.
+The first single, Lift Me Up (with Rob Halford of Judas Priest), reached No. 1 on the Active Rock Chart and won the Revolver Golden Gods Award for "Song of the Year".
+In 2015, Got Your Six debuted at No. 1 on the Billboard top album charts.

 For a fall 2018 tour with Breaking Benjamin, Spencer was replaced by Charlie Engen in order to undergo surgery on his back.
 On December 18, it was announced that Spencer would not be returning to the band due to the damage in his back.